 Linda Alterwitz is a Las Vegas based visual artist.
 Having earned a Master of Fine Arts from the University of Denver specializing in painting and drawing, she changed paths in 2006 to follow a conceptual passion that delves into the fine boundaries of art and science.

 Alterwitz’s philosophy addresses the constant challenge to keep a balance between the two sides of the brain: the logical and the creative.
 This duality is apparent throughout the body of her work, starting with her photographic equipment.
 Alterwitz uses both digital cameras and toy cameras.
-The high-tech digital cameras produce clear, factual images that are believable and acceptable in our right-brained world.
+The high-tech digital cameras produce clear, factual images that are believable and acceptable in our left-brained world.
 In contrast, images shot on film by the low-tech, simple workings of plastic cameras capture a spontaneous altered world.
 Alterwitz’s inspiration, the inner workings of the human body and her external surrounding environment, plays with the dance of the two sides of the brain as well as the contradiction of fear and reassurance.
 Past personal struggles with medical issues were tempered by fond, childhood memories of playing in the sand dunes and forests of Gary, Indiana where Alterwitz grew up.
 It is this dichotomy that gives her work a comforting sense of familiarity while simultaneously creating tension.

 Alterwitz has exhibited her work throughout the United States, Japan, Spain, United Kingdom, and Israel.
 Her most recent solo exhibition "In-Sight" was shown at Frank Pictures Gallery in Bergamot Station, Santa Monica, CA. Her series "Discarded Dreams" exhibited at LACDA, Los Angeles, CA. Recent group exhibitions including "The Art of Photography Show" (San Diego, CA) Project Basho's "Onward'12" (Philidelphia, PA), MPLS Photo Center, (Minneapolis, PA), Center of Fine Art Photography (Fort Collins, CO) Rogue Space Chelsea (New York, NY), Newspace Center for Photoraphy (Portland, OR), Texas Photographic Society, (San Antonio, TX), SilverEye Center for Photography, (Pittsburg, PA), Photoplace Gallery, (Middlebury, VT), and The Julia Dean Photo Workshop Gallery, (Venice, CA), among other national and international juried competitions.